mantellian/chargriller-980-controller/README.md

 ## Why This Exists

 My Char-Griller Gravity Fed 980's original controller started randomly dying mid-cook.
-After some research, I discovered the OEM replacement controller has been discontinued, and the aftermarket options like Fireboard are $300+.
+After some research, I discovered the OEM replacement controller has been discontinued, and the aftermarket options like Fireboard are over $300.

-For that price, I can build something better—with more features, better monitoring, and full control over the code.
+For that price, I can build something better with more features, better monitoring, and full control over the code.

 This project is my solution: an ESP32-based controller with PID control, web interface, Home Assistant integration, and none of the cloud dependencies of commercial units.